Minimally invasive strabismus surgery: Principle

 In MISS the operating microscope rather than magnifying glasses should be used by the surgeon.
 Instead of one large opening of the conjunctiva as is done in conventional strabismus surgery, several small cuts are placed where the main surgical steps, usually suturing, have to be performed.
 Openings are placed as far away from the corneal limbus as possible to minimize postoperative discomfort.
 Between two of these incisions, called keyhole openings, there is a "tunnel" used by the surgeon to insert the instrument for the treatment of the eye muscles.
 At the end of the operation, the keyhole openings are closed with resorbable sutures.
 These mini-incisions are postoperatively covered by the eyelid.
 MISS openings markedly reduce the frequency and severity of corneal complications like, for example, dry eye syndrome and dellen formation, and will allow wearing contact lenses earlier.
 Long-term benefits are avoidance of an increase in redness of the visible conjunctiva and a decreased scarring of the perimuscular tissue, which will facilitate reoperations - if those should become necessary.

 Clinical results

 The results after MISS regarding postoperative ocular alignment are widely described in the so far still limited literature on the technique to be about the same as in classical strabismus surgery.
 This was documented, for instance, in comparing 40 children; the group that had undergone the minimally invasive procedure, however, did show less swelling of the conjunctiva and the eyelids after surgery.
 Lesser rates of complications and faster reconvalescence have been widely established as the main advantages of MISS.
 The technique's efficacy has been shown for surgery of the rectus muscles as well as for the surgery of the oblique muscles.
 A group from India reported on the successful performance of MISS in patients with Graves' orbitopathy.

+A systematic review of 2025 concluded that MISS is a safe and effective alternative to traditional strabismus surgery and offers the advantages of shorter operative time and reduced postoperative scarring, but that further high-quality randomized controlled trials are needed to confirm these findings and to assess the long-term outcomes of MISS.